Under the Volcano: Chapter 11

 Hugh and Yvonne leave Salon Ofelia in search of the Consul.
 They walk in the shadow of the two volcanoes, Popocatépetl and Ixtaccihuatl, and come to a point where they must choose one of two paths.
 Told from Yvonne's perspective, they choose the main path, which they believe the Consul would have taken, since it passes by two cantinas on the way to Parian.
 Their progress is hindered by a growing thunderstorm and there are numerous references to constellations, such as Orion and the Pleiades.
 Yvonne is trampled by the horse with the number 7 branded on its leg and imagines seeing her dream house in Canada burn down as she dies.

 Chapter 12

-The final chapter of Under the Volcano, is told again from the Consul's point of view.
+The final chapter of Under the Volcano is told again from the Consul's point of view.
+And simultaneous to Yvonne's previous chapter 11.
+The final two chapters occur simultaneously.
 He is in the main barroom of the Farolito, which is located at the foot of and seemingly under the volcano Popocatépetl.
 He does not realise that Hugh and Yvonne are looking for him.
 Diosdado, also called The Elephant, hands the Consul a stack of letters he has had, which were written by Yvonne and sent to the Consul throughout the past year.
 The Consul gets into a disagreement with the local police chiefs.
 They push him outside of the bar and out of the light, where they shoot the Consul and throw him off the edge of the ravine that the Farolito is built atop of.
-The shot startles a horse which runs off.
+The shot startles the horse that runs off and tramples Yvonne (in the previous chapter).